Choosing the right framework is one of the most important factors when you’re planning a new app.

 Keeping that mind, we’ve come up with an overview of the current state of the market and an in-depth analysis of the pros and cons of two major cross-platform frameworks: Flutter and React Native.
 Read on if you’re wondering which one you should choose for your next mobile project.

-According to an industry report, mobile apps generated over 92 billion dollars in revenue in 2018 alone.
+industry report, mobile apps generated over 92 billion dollars in revenue in 2018 alone.
 The projection for 2019 is around 108 billion, with further growth predicted for 2020, when the number is expected to reach almost 124 billion.
 These are serious numbers, and it definitely makes sense to get a foothold in this market while it’s still growing at a good pace.

 But which platform should you target first?
 Well, there’s no easy answer.
 Consider this data (source: Statista):